vojodotco/imagecache/README.txt

 For more information, refer to http://drupal.org/node/163561.

-(Images, page names, and form field names may refer to previous versions of Imagecache, but the concepts are the same.)
+(Images, page names, and form field names may refer to previous versions of ImageCache, but the concepts are the same.)